iuni-cadre/cadre-interface/README.md

 The interface can send preview queries directly to the database through the data api, or it can submit full queries through the async message queue.

 The jobs status page includes a link to the RAC jupyter notebook page which allows users to create a notebook server if not running or go directly to their notebook server.

+## Adding Datasets to Query Builder

+Metadata about the datasets available to the query builder can be found in the folder `/frontend/src/datasets/`.
+Datasets must be registered and configured here for the query builder to work properly.